theislab/moslin/README.rst

    :align: center
    :figclass: center

    `moslin` is an algorithm to map lineage-traced single cells across time points.
 Our algorithm combines gene expression with lineage information at all time points to reconstruct precise differentiation trajectories in complex biological systems.
+See the `tutorial`_ to learn more.

 moslin's key applications
 -------------------------